cloudultima3164/SimpleCLITranslation/README.md

 ---Simple instructions to get up and running---

 Note: after each installation step, you must exit and reopen your command line interpreter for changes to take effect.
+At any point, if you cannot properly execute a command, first make sure that you have a folder corresponding to the installed tool on your PATH environment variable.

 :: Install Pyenv
   - Linux or Mac: https://github.com/pyenv/pyenv